liquity/bold/README.md

 - Can be closed by their owner
 - Can be brought above `MIN_DEBT` by owner (which re-adds them to the Sorted Troves list, and changes their status back to 'Active')

 _(*as long as TCR > 100%.
 If TCR < 100%, then normal redemptions would lower the TCR, but the shutdown threshold is set above 100%, and therefore the branch would be shut down first.
-See the shutdown section [LINK].)_
+See the [shutdown section](#shutdown-logic) )_

 ## Stability Pool implementation